Photinus brimleyi

 Photinus brimleyi, or sidewinder firefly, is a species of firefly in the Photinus genus.
 It is found in the southeastern United States.

 Description

 P. brimleyi is a medium-sized beetle, with adults measuring 10-14 mm long.
 Males and females have very different appearances.
 The males have dark wing covers, or elytra, with wide, blurred, light-colored side margins, and a pale yellow head shield, or pronotum, with a dark central mark shaped like a mushroom or a teardrop.
 Flat-lobed lanterns are visible on the male's abdomen.
 The larviform female resembles a colorful pink and yellow grub with no wings and very small elytra.

 Etymology

-Photinus is from the Greek word for 'shining' or 'bright'.
 The specific epithet is in honor of the naturalist Clement Samuel Brimley, who mentioned the species in his 1938 Insects of North Carolina, although it was not named until John Wagener Green published Revision of the Nearctic species of "Photinus" in 1956.

 Lifecycle

 Beetles such as P. brimleyi go through four life stages: egg, larva, pupa, and adult.
 Photinus fireflies spend the majority of their lives as larvae, which are bioluminescent and likely live below the soil surface, eating snails, worms, and other soft-bodied invertebrates.
 Adults appear in mid-summer, from late June to early August.